 Population growth in the Puget Sound area, particularly in King County, is resulting in congestion across the region.
 Many of the county’s major arterials are close to or exceeding their traffic carrying capacity, yet more than 230 people are moving to this region every day.
 SE May Valley Road is a prime example of the change and challenges the region is experiencing as a result.

 King County and the city of Issaquah are partnering on a study of congestion on Issaquah Hobart Road SE and the major roads that intersect with it including SE May Valley Road.
 To learn more click HERE.

 More information is available from the city HERE.

 In addition, on November 22, 2016, the city of Issaquah hosted a regional transportation summit to focus on regional transportation issues.
 State, county, city and agency leaders, and members of the public were in attendance.
-More information about the summit and next steps can be found HERE.

 Can the speed limit be reduced?